Wiredcraft/test-fullstack/README.md

 ## Database and schema

-Tow tables were used, `LightningTalksPoll` to store aligning talks polls, and `VotingRecord` to keep users' voting records.
-This is the database and schema I used for this project.
-It is a GraphQL schema.
+Tow tables were used, `LightningTalksPoll` to store lightning talks polls posts, and `VotingRecord` to keep track of users' voting records.
+The field `numberOfVotes` is used by the GraphQL server to sort the result in descending order.
+This is the database and schema I used in this project.

+`LightningTalksPoll` table schema:

 ```
   id: ID!